 The traditional concept of a comedian has always been one of lowly stature, that of a sidekick.
 It was Kishore Kumar who successfully became Hindi cinema’s comic hero whose popularity relied primarily on his comic talents.
 Add to that his phenomenal acting talent and amazing singing voice and you have a performer who bordered on the genius.
 And like most geniuses he was notoriously eccentric!

 He was born Abhas Kumar Ganguly in Khandwa on August 4, 1929.
-At the age of 18, he came to Bombay where elder brother Ashok Kumar was a major star.
-He got his first opportunity as a singer in Bombay Talkies Ziddi (1948) where he sang the song Marne ki Duaen Kyon Mangu for Dev Anand.
+In his teens, he came to Bombay where elder brother Ashok Kumar was already a major star.
+Following being part of a group song in Shikari (1946), he got his first opportunity as a solo singer in Bombay Talkies Ziddi (1948) where he sang the song Marne ki Duaen Kyon Mangu for Dev Anand.
 Being an ardent admirer of KL Saigal, the song was sung in the style of the legend.
 But in spite of Ziddi’s success, Kishore found few offers forthcoming and did the odd singing assignment with bit roles making a rather tepid acting debut as hero in the forgettable Andolan (1951).